Ekkehard-Schulze/precision-temperature-logger/README.md

 and plotly packages as well as with spreadsheet processing.

-The user can set the logging interval in settings.txt on the SD card.
+You can specify the logging interval in settings.txt on the SD card.

 We use 'Adafruit Feather 32u4 Adalogger #2795' as the controller